BAIL BONDS : 24/7 CALL ANSWERING + INDEMNITOR INTAKE

 Keep attorney and repeat-family trust warmer between active bonds

-Make the agency feel more reachable without more owner heroics
+Make the agency feel more reachable without more the owner always being available

 Voice system